 2. 1951-D/D RPM FS-501 Errors

-The 1951-D/D Repunched Mint Mark FS-501 features a “D” mint mark that was punched multiple times in slightly different positions, creating a doubled or shadow effect beneath the eagle.
-This error resulted from the mint mark punch being applied more than once during the die preparation process, with each application in a slightly different location.
+The 1951-D/D Repunched Mint Mark (RPM) FS-501 features a “D” mint mark that was punched into the die multiple times in slightly different positions, creating a doubled or shadow effect beneath the eagle.
+An RPM error happened because in 1951, mint mark punches were still applied to working dies by hand — a manual process that allowed for human error in placement.

-The repunched mint mark appears as overlapping “D” impressions, most visible with magnification.
+The repunched mint mark appears as overlapping “D” impressions, most visible with magnification of 5× to 10×.
 While more subtle than doubled dies, RPM varieties like the FS-501 are highly sought after by error collectors and represent an affordable entry point into 1951 quarter error collecting.
+There is also a recognized 1951-S RPM FS-501 repunched mint mark variety for the San Francisco coin, listed separately in PCGS CoinFacts.

 1951-D/D RPM FS-501 Price/Grade Chart